Employment Opportunities at the Foundation

 - Salary is commensurate with experience.

-- Benefits: Group Health Medical Insurance, vacation & sick leave, 11 paid holidays, employee-contributed retirement plan, automatic payroll deposit.
+- Vacation and sick leave, 11 paid holidays (pro-rated), employee-contributed retirement plan, automatic payroll deposit.

-- Position is full-time (40 hours/week); ability to work flexible hours, including frequent evening and weekends.
+- Position is half-time (20 hours/week); ability to work flexible hours, including occasional evenings and periodic weekends.

-- Bachelor’s degree and five years of professional work experience.
+- Bachelor’s degree and one year of professional work experience.

-- Ability to thrive and work effectively with limited instruction as part of a small team in a fast-paced and rapidly growing program.
+- Ability to thrive and work effectively as part of a small team in a fast-paced and rapidly growing program, with limited instruction.

 - Demonstrated ability to build rapport and work effectively and professionally with volunteers, staff, Board and committee members, and the general public.